MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/metrics-tolerance.md

 Once you have identified [business risks](./business-risks.md), you will work with your business to identify benchmarks that you can use to identify triggers that could potentially increase those risks.
 The following are a few examples of how metrics, such as those mentioned above, can be compared against your risk baseline tolerance to indicate your business's need to further invest in Cost Management.

-- Commitment-driven (most common): A company that is committed to spending $X,000,000 this year on a cloud vendor.
+- **Commitment-driven (most common)**.
+A company that is committed to spending $X,000,000 this year on a cloud vendor.
 They need a Cost Management discipline to ensure that the business doesn't exceed its spending targets by more than 20%, and that they will use at least 90% of that commitment.
-- Percentage trigger: A company with cloud spending that is stable for their production systems.
+- **Percentage trigger**.
+A company with cloud spending that is stable for their production systems.
 If that changes by more that X%, then a Cost Management discipline will be a wise investment.
-- Overprovisioned trigger: A company who believes their deployed solutions are overprovisioned.
+- **Overprovisioned trigger**.
+A company who believes their deployed solutions are overprovisioned.
 Cost Management is a priority investment until they can demonstrate proper alignment of provisioning and asset utilization.
-- Monthly spending trigger: A company that spends over $x,000 per month is considered a sizable cost.
+- **Monthly spending trigger**.
+A company that spends over $x,000 per month is considered a sizable cost.
 If spending exceeds that amount in a given month, they will need to invest in Cost Management.
-- Annual spending trigger: A company with an IT R&D budget that allows for spending $X,000 per year on cloud experimentation.
+- **Annual spending trigger**.
+A company with an IT R&D budget that allows for spending $X,000 per year on cloud experimentation.
 They may run production workloads in the cloud, but they will still be considered experimental solutions if the budget doesn't exceed that amount.
 Once it goes over, they will need to treat the budget like a production investment and manage spending closely.
-- Operating expense-adverse (uncommon): As a company, they are very adverse to operating expenses and will need Cost Management controls in place before deploying a dev/test workload.
+- **Operating expense-adverse (uncommon)**.
+As a company, they are very adverse to operating expenses and will need Cost Management controls in place before deploying a dev/test workload.

 ## Next steps